molgenis/molgenis-emx2/README.md

     ```console
     java -jar molgenis-emx2-<version>-all.jar
     ```
-* Recommended: map to apache or nginx to add https security

 ### 3. Using Helm on Kubernetes

 If you have Kubernetes server then you can install using [Helm](https://helm.sh/docs/).